How To Feed A Loon

 You can easily substitute chicken for the shrimp.
 Season it with salt and pepper and cook it in a skillet with olive oil over medium heat until cooked through.
 Grilling the chicken is great, too.
 Slice, or roughly chop, and add to the sauce during the final stage of the recipe.

-To make this dish vegetarian, omit the protein (fish or meat), and use vegetable stock for the chicken stock.
+To make this dish vegetarian, omit the protein (fish or meat) and use vegetable stock for the chicken stock.

-It's still amazing the next day, gently heated in the microwave or on the stove.
-It will keep in the fridge for up 1 week.
+It’s still amazing the next day, gently heated in the microwave or on the stove.
+It will keep in the fridge for up to 1 week.
 The sauce freezes beautifully for up to 2 months.

 Nutrition